CRIMEAN CANNONS - WHERE ARE THEY NOW?

 JUST VISIBLE - THE CRIMEAN CANNON STANDS AT THE CORNER OF THE GUILDHALL COUNCIL HOUSE

 On January 25th 1858 the Mayor and Corporation had received a Russian cannon captured at Sebastopol.
 The cannon was recovered from Sebastopol after that city surrendered to siege in the Crimean War, in September 1855.
+The cannons arrival was greeted with bands, bunting and speeches as well as a military escort.
 The cannon was installed outside the Guildhall in Salisbury.
 Here it remained in place until the Second World War, when it was sent for scrap metal.

 Access all Year, Access by Road, Access on Foot, Tourism Information